vitorm04/docs.pt-br/docs/framework/data/adonet/sql/linq/standard-query-operator-translation.md

 ### <a name="inheritance-mapping-restrictions"></a>Restrições de mapeamento de herança

-Para obter mais informações, confira [Como: Mapeie hierarquias de herança @ no__t-0.
+Para obter mais informações, consulte [como mapear hierarquias de herança](how-to-map-inheritance-hierarchies.md).

 ### <a name="inheritance-in-queries"></a>Herança em consultas